metapensiero/metapensiero.pj/README.rst

 ..

 ======================================================
-JavaScripthon: a Python 3 to ES6 JavaScript translator
+javascripthon: a Python 3 to ES6 JavaScript translator
 ======================================================

  :author: Alberto Berti
  :contact: alberto@metapensiero.it
+ :license: GNU General Public License version 3 or later

 It is based on previous work by `Andrew Schaaf <andrew@andrewschaaf.com>`_.